Insight-Hunter/insighthunter-v3/literature/TECHNICAL_SPECIFICATIONS_CF.md

-Here is a comprehensive technical specification for Insight Hunter leveraging Cloudflare's full suite of capabilities to maximize performance, security, scalability, and cost efficiency.
+Comprehensive technical specification for Insight Hunter leveraging Cloudflare's full suite of capabilities to maximize performance, security, scalability, and cost efficiency.

 ***